PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/test/EFCore.MySql.FunctionalTests/README.md

 **Configuring the Database**

-You first must configure your MySql Database.
-Open the `config.json.example` file, configure the connection string, and save it as `config.json`.
+Configure your MySQL database by opening the `config.json.example` file, specifying the connection string and saving the changed file as `config.json`.

 **Running Functional Tests**

-1. Configure the Databse
+1. Ensure that you configured the database (see previous paragraph).
-2. Run `dotnet test`
-3. This will run through all of the tests in the current directory.
+2. Run `dotnet test`.
+This will execute all tests in the project.